arifduet/test-repo/README.md

-This is my Testing ropository for lerning GIT
+This is my Testing ropository for lerning GIT and GitHub.